South-East Queensland households stuck on standing offer electricity contracts are paying an average of $200 a year more than they need to.

 The difference between standing and market offer electricity contracts

 |Electricity Retailer||Annual Standing Offer Cost||Annual Market Offer Cost||Difference|

 |Dodo Power & Gas||$2,145.90||$1,980.31||$165.59|

-Prices based on average energy consumption for five-person households on the Energex network.
-Market offers used are highest discounted plans from each provider, with conditional discounts applied.
+Prices based on average energy usage for five-person households on the Energex network, December 2016.
+Market offers used are highest discounted plans from each provider at the time, with conditional discounts applied.
+General guide only.

 Customers of all six electricity retailers compared stand to save by switching from standing offers to market offers with the same provider, if they meet the conditions of their respective discounts.
 However, two market offers reviewed – from Dodo Power & Gas and Simply Energy – were found to have higher rates than their respective standing offers before discounts are applied.

 “Queensland may not be the most competitive energy market, but there are good savings to be had if you do your homework,” said Mr Downes.
 “However, it’s important to remember that you must meet the conditions of your plan to benefit from the discount.
 If you don’t, you could be left paying a higher rate and you may also be slugged a fee.

 “Many consumers understandably believe that switching electricity providers is hard work and may not be worth their time.
 What this research shows is that you don’t necessarily need to switch providers to save money – you just need to pick up the phone and ask to be put on their cheapest offer.